jiasir/pytables/README.md

  * examples/publish/    # Publish/Subscribe: Sending messages to many consumers at once.
  * examples/topics/      # Topics: Receiving messages based on a pattern.

+## Note
+The pytables defaults to using Publis/Subscribe mode.